Skip to main content

 climate change

 The oceans play a crucial role in the regulation of Earth’s climate.
-Faculty in UGA Marine Sciences study how changes to the Earth’s climate affects the oceans as well as how the oceans affect the climate of the planet.
-These studies take place across the globe, from the Arctic to the Antarctic and places in between; they cover the global to the regional scale, with investigations of how sea level rise affects coastal systems to how microbial processes regulate planetary climate.
-In undertaking this research, UGA faculty use tools from chemical, biological, geological and physical oceanography and combine field observations with computer models to provide a fully interdisciplinary approach.
+Our faculty study the stability of our climate system, as well as feedbacks between Earth’s changing climate and marine ecosystems – from shallow coasts to the deep sea, and from tropical to polar latitudes.
+This research encompasses small-scale studies of hard to observe processes, regional-scale exploration of climate sensitive ecosystems such as those in the Arctic and Antarctic, long-term observations of critical coastal habitats, and everything in between.
+Our faculty are working on questions ranging from how sea-level rise or melting ice affects coastal systems, to how microbial processes regulate planetary climate.
+In undertaking this research, UGA faculty use tools from chemical, biological, geological and physical oceanography and combine field observations with satellite imagery and models to provide a fully interdisciplinary approach.

 Personnel